francofaa/digital-garden-jekyll-template/_wikis/1_argot/index argot.md

 # Setting for Arc 2: The 13 Islands of the Haunted Sea

 > I thought it was a legend.
 In days of old, Aurochs Island was not the only island in the southern sea, south of the Sickle Islands.
-Have you heard of the  Wars of the Devils and the Dead?
+Have you heard of [[The War of the Devils and the Dead]]?
 I know, it is an old story, some six hundred years past, but perhaps those stories came from somewhere.
 Some say the other 13 islands were destroyed, taken to the bottom of the sea.
 Others say that on misty days, unwary crews are sucked in through a whirlpool, taken down to the Haunted Seas, where the dead still live and devils torture them every day and night.
 >
->  -- Know-it-all Nausicaa, quartermaster of the P.S.
+>  -- [[Know-it-all Nausicaa]], quartermaster of the P.S.
 Admirable Effort